Why attend the GESIS Summer School?

 - have a good command of English, as the Summer School will entirely be held in English.

-Short courses are two-day courses that aim at updating participants’ skills to better fulfill the entrance requirements of some one-week courses or at providing instruction in a specialized area.
-Short courses consist of about 6 hours of classes per day.
+Short courses are three-day courses that aim at updating participants’ skills to better fulfill the entrance requirements of some one-week courses or at providing instruction in a specialized area.
+Short courses consist of 4 hours of classes per day.

-One-week courses consist of 6 hours of classes a day of which around 2 hours are tutorials or labs or exercises (details for each course are provided in the course descriptions).
+One-week courses consist of about 5-6 hours of classes a day of which around 2 hours are tutorials or labs or exercises (details for each course are provided in the course descriptions).

-Given the daily workload, participants can register for one course per week only.
+All courses are full-day events.
+Thus, participants can only register for one course per week!

 Plenary and Social Program